theNewDynamic/oregonsadventurecoast.com/content/sitepages/claw-some-crab-cake-bake-off.md

 * Physical cakes will not be submitted for this contest
 * Photographs and videos of the process and final cake item are the submission items
 * Entries should include a video of someone taking a bite of the cake to ensure it is an edible item
-* Ingredients used must also be submitted
+* A list of ingredients used, must also be submitted

 Appearance and creativity are paramount, but understanding the ingredients used will also be considered.